tiannian/crepedb/README.md

 # CrepeDB

 An versioned and forkable embedded Key-Value database.
+It aims to used as storage of blockchain.

 ## Supported Features